abcdemi/tabular-architecture-playground/readme.md

-Of course.
-Here is the updated `README.md` file.

-The changes reflect that the data generator is complete and the first model, the `RowBasedTransformer`, has been implemented.
-The development plan is updated to show this progress and highlight the next steps.

----

 # Tabular Architecture Playground

 This repository is my personal exploration into building a general-purpose, pre-trained model for tabular data.
 The core idea is to train a single, powerful neural network on a vast amount of synthetically generated datasets, with the goal of creating a model that can solve new, unseen tabular problems "in-context" without the need for fine-tuning.